Restricted Admin Mode for Remote Desktop Connection

 Bonus tip: Secure remote desktop connections with AnyViewer

-Secure remote desktop connections don’t have to be so complicated.
-AnyViewer is the free remote desktop software prioritizing security and including features such as asymmetric ECC 256-bit end-to-end encryption to protect remote desktop connections.
+• Asymmetric ECC 256-bit end-to-end encryption to protect remote desktop connections.
 While it may not have a feature with the same name as "Restricted Admin mode," it employs various security measures to ensure the confidentiality and integrity of remote sessions.

-AnyViewer’s two-factor authentication adds an extra layer of security to the authentication process.
+• AnyViewer’s two-factor authentication adds an extra layer of security to the authentication process.
 Users can enable 2FA to require a second form of verification, such as a one-time password sent to their mobile device, in addition to their regular login credentials.

-Besides, AnyViewer has a role permission management feature.
-In the account web page, administrators can create sub-account role groups for employees at various levels and assign specific permissions to each group.
+• AnyViewer has a role permission management feature.
+On the account web page, administrators can create sub-account role groups for employees at various levels and assign specific permissions to each group.
 This feature is particularly useful in scenarios where you need to restrict sub-accounts under different roles to access and operate only certain functions, thereby preventing unauthorized access and potential data breaches.
 The feature is exclusive to AnyViewer Enterprise Edition, please upgrade your account after registering.

 Download Freeware Win PCs & Servers